 Cady Mountain

-A peaceful forest refuge with ancient trees, rare wildflowers, and vital connections to one of the island’s largest protected landscapes
+A peaceful Land Bank forest preserve featuring ancient trees, rare wildflowers, and vital connections to one of the island’s largest protected landscapes

 Cady Mountain offers a quiet, forested trail system rich in biodiversity and natural beauty.
-Located in the heart of San Juan Island, this area is part of one of the largest contiguous conservation areas in the archipelago—an “island within an island” where wildlife and deep-forest species can thrive.
+Located in the heart of San Juan Island, it’s part of one of the largest contiguous conservation areas in the archipelago—an “island within an island” where forest-dependent wildlife can thrive in relative seclusion.

-The 2021 addition to the Cady Mountain Preserve, acquired by the San Juan County Conservation Land Bank, expanded this protected area by 142 acres and now serves as a key link in a broader trail network.
-It connects Cady Mountain to the National Historical Park’s English Camp, Mitchell Hill, and the Roche Harbor Highlands, providing hikers with access to a wide range of backcountry terrain.
+The 2021 addition to the preserve, acquired by the San Juan County Conservation Land Bank, expanded the protected area by 142 acres and now serves as a key link in a broader trail network.
+It connects to English Camp, Mitchell Hill, and the Roche Harbor Highlands, offering access to a diverse backcountry landscape.

-While the trail does not reach the mountain’s summit, it offers a deeply immersive experience through one of San Juan Island’s most ecologically significant and mature woodland environments.
-Mossy rock outcrops, lush undergrowth, and occasional west-facing viewpoints create a peaceful, varied hiking experience.
+While the trail does not reach the summit, it provides a deeply immersive experience through one of the island’s most ecologically significant forest environments.
+Occasional west-facing viewpoints and varied terrain make for a peaceful and rewarding hike.

 Trail Details